 Operativa Arte Contemporanea welcomes you to “The domestic promised land: the desert, the net and the bones”, the first solo project by Parasite 2.0 conceived for gallery spaces.
-The collective from Milan is back in Rome after the winning experience at YAP 2016: thanks to this eminent prize, during last spring the collective realized in the MAXXI courtyard a great environmental installation.
-In this occasion instead they present a new work that looks critically at the concept of the home, thus imposing us to rethink about the processes of contemporary life.
-This project talks about the moments in which man was obliged to change modalities that we used to give form to our habitat: in recent years, in fact, in Ukraine and Holland, the rests of particular constructions were discovered, and they were defined “Mammoth Bones House”, clusters of circular-formed habitations, which had been built during the last ice age using bones of Mammoths.
+The collective from Milan is back in Rome after the winning experience at YAP 2016: thanks to this eminent prize, last spring the collective realized in the MAXXI courtyard a great environmental installation.
+On this occasion instead, they present a new work that looks critically at the concept of the home, thus imposing us to rethink the processes of contemporary life.
+This project talks about the moments in which man was obliged to change modalities that we used to give form to our habitat: in recent years, in fact, in Ukraine and Holland, the rests of particular constructions were discovered, and they were defined as “Mammoth Bones House”, clusters of circular-formed habitations, which had been built during the last ice age using bones of Mammoths.
 Parasite 2.0 approach concept of “shelter” in contemporary age: to shape a new vision of this “primary artifact” is like narrating and imagining a new phase of anthropization, a new civilization.
-The house is transformed into a set design, a fiction in opposition to nature, able to bring us in another world.
+The house is transformed into a set design, a fiction in opposition to nature, able to bring us into another world.
 Can the house still be considered, on one hand, as a private space in the era of the “sharing economy”, and on the other, as the last existing encrypted space? — as the last shelter in an ascetic desert, a place in which to disconnect from society and where our deepest desires can come true?

 Collaborators: Giulia Giovanelli, Alberto Spinella, Massimo Tenan

-Photo by Parasite 2.0 and Operativa
+Ph.
+Parasite 2.0 and Operativa